 In four years of relentless international touring, Jessica has shared stages with some of the most recognizable names in country and rock music such as Brad Paisley, Keith Urban, Richard Marx, Montgomery Gentry, Lonestar, The Allman Betts Band, Phil Vassar, Jo Dee Messina, ZZ Top, and the “Queen of Country” herself, Loretta Lynn.
 With one of the most exciting live shows in the business, Jessica has often drawn comparisons to country music superstar Shania Twain.
 Sustaining a country music tradition, Jessica is joined on stage by her family, with her dad on bass, mom on background vocals, and husband on lead guitar.
 Her high-energy and dynamic performances have garnered rave reviews from critics worldwide.

-Jessica’s brand-new and third television special, “Jessica Lynn – Live at Dramatic Hall” gives viewers an up-close and intimate look at the woman behind the music like never before.
+Jessica’s most recent and third television special, “Jessica Lynn – Live at Dramatic Hall” gives viewers an up-close and intimate look at the woman behind the music like never before.
 In this acoustic storytelling performance, Jessica shares her life and memories, putting a twist on some of her most popular hits as well as featuring a host of new music written specifically for this special program.
 In the wake of Covid-19 and in addition to this show, the network asked Jessica to film a living room concert special titled, "At Home with Jessica Lynn" that began airing nationwide on Public Television in the fall of 2020.
-In addition, due to the pandemic and Jessica turning all of her "touring" online, her livestream concerts have charted every single week on Pollstar's livestream chart and landed her a Top 40 spot in their Top 100 list of Livestreamers of 2020.
+In addition, due to the pandemic and Jessica turning all of her "touring" online, her concerts have charted every single week on Pollstar's livestream chart and landed her a Top 40 spot in their Top 100 list of Livestreamers of 2020.

-With a massive social media presence, reaching over 12 million people a month on Facebook alone and upcoming tour dates in at least thirteen different countries, Jessica’s star continues to rise and the best is yet to come for Jessica Lynn.
+With a massive social media presence, reaching over 14 million people a month on Facebook alone, and upcoming tour dates in at least thirteen different countries, Jessica’s star continues to rise and the best is certainly yet to come.